lamhq/tech-notes/frontend/react-testing-library/component/4-queries.md

 Queries are the methods to find elements on the page.

-There are several types of queries ("get", "find", "query").
+There are several types of queries (`get`, `find`, `query`).
 The difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.

 After selecting an element, you can:
 - use the Events API or user-event to fire events and simulate user interactions with the page.